franklinqin0/blog/docs/blog/quotes.md

 - The difference between stupidity and genius is that genius has it limits.
 - Education is what remains after one has forgotten everything one learned in school.
+- The most incomprehensible thing about the world is that it is comprehensible.

 ::: right
 Albert Einstein